 Large Format Poster Common Issues and Problems

-It is very important to contact the MPC staff early to reserve time for printing.
+It is very important to contact the Research & Design Studio staff early to reserve time for printing.
 Printing appointments are required.
 There is often much competition for resources (workstations, support staff, large format printers, etc) at the end of the semester and we want to ensure that everyone has access to the resources that they need to complete their assignments.